Tornasol

-Tornasol is the third studio album of the Chilean singer Mon Laferte.
+Tornasol is the third studio album of the Chilean and Mexican singer Mon Laferte.
 It was launched officially on 7 January 2013.

 Background

-In January 2013, Mon Laferte launched her second album Tornasol.
+In January 2013, Mon Laferte launched her third album Tornasol.
 The album features fourteen tracks, which include collaborations from different artists like Renee Mooi and Chilean musicians like Paz Quintana (Tizana), Mariel Villagra (Mariel Mariel), Sebastián Soto (El Viaje de Seth) and Pamela Sepúlveda (Fakuta); the album explores a variety of genres, including rock, reggae, pop, electronic, ballad, among others, in which it leaves a clear and remarkable artistic growth and personal stamp.
 On this occasion, Mon Laferte debuts as a producer, work made in joint with Mexican musician Mr. Cesar Ceja and the track Conexión Espiritual under the direction of Ernesto Kong (ex Ráza).
 The first single was Ángel Negro.

 In addition to being the first single, "Ángel Negro" opens to production that shows the maturity and the professionalism of the singer.
 The song has distinct passages, and collaborations with artists such as Mariel Mariel, Fakuta, and El Viaje de Seth.

 The album can be listened to for free through Mon Laferte's official SoundCloud.